wmcnally/evopose2d/README.md

 7. Use [write_tfrecords.py](./write_tfrecords.py) and the detection json to generate the training and validation TFRecords.
 If using Cloud TPU, upload the TFRecords to a Storage Bucket.

 ## Validation
 Download a pretrained model from [here](https://drive.google.com/drive/folders/1neywqc7OC5dRErQJFCnCor5fphkKCzHh?usp=sharing) and place it in a new ```models``` directory.
-The bfloat16 models run best on TPU, and might be slow on older GPUs.
+The bfloat16 models run best on TPU, and might be slow on GPU.

 Modify the paths to the TFRecords and validation annotation json in the [yaml](./configs) file of the model you downloaded.
 If using GPU, change the validation batch size to suit your total GPU memory.